software-mansion/react-native-reanimated/docs/docs/api/useAnimatedScrollHandler.md

 ## Example

 In the below example we define a scroll handler by passing a single worklet handler.
-The worklet handler is triggered for each of the scroll event dispatched to the `Animated.ScrollView` component to which we attach the handler.
+The worklet handler is triggered for each of the scroll events dispatched to the `Animated.ScrollView` component to which we attach the handler.

 ```js {11-13,30}
 import Animated, {
   useSharedValue,
   useAnimatedStyle,